 - We value healthy congregational life: We seek wholeness for individuals and the whole congregation.
 We believe that wholeness is developed in the context of relationships and we will care for one another in spiritual and practical ways.

-- We will depend on God in Prayer: Our life and vitality as a congregation is dependent upon prayer.
+- We will depend on God in Prayer because our life and vitality as a congregation is dependent upon prayer.

-- We are a force, not a fortress: We will be proactive and not reactive in the world.
+- We are a force, not a fortress, therefore we will be proactive and not reactive in the world.

-- We will actively seek to expand the kingdom of God from our neighborhood to the nations by living as Christ’s ambassadors where we are.
+- We will actively seek to expand the kingdom of God from our neighborhood to the nations.

-When we take those core parts of who we are and bring them together our values and identity are expressed in how we live out our lives together.
+When we take those core parts of who we are and bring them together our values, identity and calling are expressed in how we live out our lives together.
 In fact, we want to live integrated lives where we are actively seeking to live out our identity and calling in everyday life: